dainank/stellar-strike/docs/5_Demo.md

     - pattern

 These values can be changed whenever, however the NMI ROutine takes care of copying them to PPU and then seeing visual changes.

+# `src` Code
+> All sectiosn marked "CODE" are placed in ROM, post sections labelled "RODATA"

+# Chars (TILES)
+> Placed in ROM

+- marked as tile patterns used for backgrounds and sprites
+- set of tile patterns is 8k long
+    - each consist of two sets of 256 patterns

+Use `.incbin` to import the appropriate binary file containing the graphics.